ndeimler99/TARPON/README.md

 ## [Installation](#installation)

 TARPON is a nextflow pipeline and is readily integrable into Epi2Me but can also be installed on the command line.
-Nextflow must also be installed which requires a java and docker installation.
+Nextflow must also be installed which requires a java and docker or singularity installation.
 Please see https://www.nextflow.io/docs/latest/install.html for more information on installing nextflow and java.
 For more information on NextFlow please see https://www.nextflow.io/docs/latest/index.html.

-To install TARPON on the command line simply clone this github repository and ensure Docker is installed on your system.
-Nextflow will automatically pull the appropriate docker images from dockerhub the first time the program is executed to ensure no dependency issues arise.
+To install TARPON on the command line simply clone this github repository and ensure Docker or singularity is installed on your system.
+Nextflow will automatically pull the appropriate docker or singularity images from dockerhub the first time the program is executed to ensure no dependency issues arise.

     git clone git@github.com:ndeimler99/TARPON.git
     chmod +x TARPON/bin/*